An in-depth report on the causes, diagnosis, treatment, and prevention of stress.

 Vary the exercise program, combining aerobic exercise with strength training.
 Start slowly.
 Strenuous exercise in people who are not used to it can be very dangerous.
-In addition, half of all people who begin a vigorous training program drop out within a year.
+In addition, one half of all people who begin a vigorous training program drop out within a year.
 Discuss any exercise program with a health care provider before starting.
 The key is to find activities that are exciting, challenging, and satisfying.
 The following are some suggestions:

 - Aerobics classes at a gym

-	- Brisk walking (even short walks can relieve bouts of stress)
+- Brisk walking (even short walks can relieve bouts of stress) or running

 - Swimming (an ideal exercise for many stressed people, including pregnant women, people with musculoskeletal problems, and those who have exercise-induced asthma)

 - Yoga or Tai chi (these techniques combine many of the relaxation benefits of breathing, muscle relaxation, and meditation while toning and stretching the muscles)

 As in other areas of stress management, making a plan and executing it successfully provides feelings of mastery and control, which are very beneficial in and of themselves.
 Start slowly.
 Just 10 minutes of exercise 3 times a week can build a good base for novices.
 Gradually build up the length of these sessions to 30 minutes or more.

 Cognitive-behavioral therapy (CBT) is among the most effective ways of reducing stress, whether the source of stress is chronic pain or a chronic disease.
 CBT may be more helpful than support groups for improving well-being and quality-of-life.
 It aims to alter behavior, and change thoughts, feelings, and beliefs.